Cell Ranger ATAC 1.1 (latest), printed on 05/22/2019

 Histone: Protein found in eukaryotic cell nuclei that forms nucleosomes.

-Library: A 10x-barcoded sequencing library prepared from a single sample, corresponding to a single chip channel of a 10x Chromium Controller run.
+Library (or Sequencing library): A 10x-barcoded sequencing library prepared from a single sample, corresponding to a single GEM well of a 10x Chromium Controller run.

 Nucleosome: Structural units formed by histones that help package the eukaryotic DNA into well organized chromosomes.